quanti-data-mkt/documentation/content/en/docs/prologue/Adobe Analytics Reverse/index.md

 1. Click on the tab Admin > Report Suite > Select your Report Suite > Edit Settings > Conversion > Success Events.
 2. Select events of your choice and add your custom metrics names.
 </br><img src="adobe7.png" style="width:400px;" />
-3. Write down events and matches.
+3. Write down events and meanings.
 You will need them to configure QUANTI:

 ### Quanti: Data Warehouse configuration

 These steps show how to configure data recovery:
-1. In the connector setup form, select your data warehouse, name your dataset and table from which to recover data.
+1. In the connector setup form, select your data warehouse.
 2. Click Next.

 ### 2 connectors types to set